Configure a predefined SQL connection.

 • Database

-All this information can be collected with the Advanced Installer MSI dialog "SQLConnectionDlg".
-You can add this dialog from the Dialog Editor view and customize it, or you can create your own.
-When using a MSI dialog to collect the data, in the formatted edit fields: ODBC Driver/Data Source, Server, Port, Username, Password, Database insert references to those respective Windows Installer properties associated with the MSI dialog edit controls.
+All this information can be collected with the Advanced Installer MSI dialog “SQLConnectionDlg”.
+You can add this dialog from the Dialog Editor view and customize it or you can create your own.
+When using an MSI dialog to collect the data, in the formatted edit fields: ODBC Driver/Data Source, Server, Port, Username, Password, Database insert references to those respective Windows Installer properties associated with the MSI dialog edit controls.

 NoteThe following fields are of Formatted Type and can be edited with Smart Edit Control: